AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/experience-builder/experience-builder-guidelines.md

 ### Security considerations

 * **HTML widgets**: You must ensure the code handles security issues like cross-site scripting (XSS) attacks, as these are outside the scope of Experience Builder's control.
+* **Custom footer**: When customizing the footer using HTML or CSS, ensure that the code adheres to security best practices.

 ### Breaking changes